gonicolas12/hangman_web/README.md

 ## Installation
 1. Clone the repository.
 2. Ensure Go is installed on your machine.
-3. Execute the program with `go run main.go` in the `cmd` directory
+3. Execute the program with the command `go run main.go` in the `cmd` directory

 ## How to Play
 - Click on `Jouer` to begin a game.